Josh Neufville: Career

+Luton Town

 Born in Luton, Bedfordshire, Neufville started his career with Crawley Green before joining Luton Town's youth system in 2011 as an under-10.
 He signed scholarship terms in the summer of 2017, before signing a two-year professional contract with the club on 3 September 2018.
 Neufville made his first-team debut a day later as an 85th-minute substitute for Jorge Grant in a 2–1 home win over Brighton & Hove Albion U21s in an EFL Trophy group stage match.

 He joined National League club Solihull Moors on 13 September 2019 on loan until 4 January 2020.
 He made 13 appearances, scoring once in a Birmingham Senior Cup tie against Boldmere St. Michaels, before being recalled by Luton.
 Neufville was loaned to another National League club, Woking, on 17 January 2020 for one month.

 Neufville was sent out on loan to a National League team for a third time on 1 December 2020, joining Yeovil Town until 9 January 2021.
 After scoring his first two professional goals in his first two starts for the club, Neufville's loan was extended until the end of the 2020–21 season.

 On 18 March 2022, Neufville returned to National League side Yeovil Town on loan until the end of the 2021–22 season.
 On 14 May 2022, Neufville was recalled by Luton Town from his loan with immediate effect.

 On 9 July 2022, Neufville joined League Two side Sutton United on loan until the end of the 2022–23 season.

+AFC Wimbledon

+On 1 June 2023, following Luton's promotion to the Premier League, Neufville was announced to be departing the club upon the expiration of his contract.
+Later that day he was announced to be joining AFC Wimbledon on a two-year deal.
+He scored his first goal for Wimbledon against Crewe Alexandra on 16 September 2023.
+He scored in the 1–0 home win against Notts County in the play-off second leg.

+Bradford City

+On 11 June 2025, Neufville joined fellow newly promoted League One club Bradford City on a three-year deal.
+He made an impressive start to the 2025–26 season, scoring three goals across September 2025 as the Bantams moved to the top of the league, being named EFL League One Player of the Month for his efforts.